 We found that people had to take some responsibility for their situation.
 We could not make a large number of applications for them as we were not able to conduct a home visit, however most of the service users have dealt with this well and have done as we advised.
 All they needed was to be given the information and guidance on how to do something and they have then been able to make the application for themselves.
 We have empowered our tenants to take control; before Covid-19 we may have done things for them as we may have doubted their ability to do so.

 Covid-19 has impacted us all immensely.
-Some would say that people who were on benefits before have not been impacted but, by using the Benefit and Budgeting Calculator, it became very apparent to us that this was not the case.
+Some would say that people who were on benefits before have not been impacted but, by using the Better Off Calculator, it became very apparent to us that this was not the case.

 We saw that children were home from school and people were working from home which meant that people had to spend more money on electric or gas and, of course, food.
 People were not able to travel from a very rural area to get to the bigger, cheaper supermarkets and they had to shop locally due to the travel restriction.
 One family in a small town was spending more than £100 extra per week on her food shop because of this, which has a very detrimental impact on the household income.